kubernetes/website/content/en/docs/concepts/services-networking/service.md

 By default, kube-proxy in iptables mode chooses a backend at random.

-Using iptables to handle traffic has a lower system overhead, because traffic is handled by Linux netfilter.
-It removes the need to switch between userspace and the kernel space.
+Using iptables to handle traffic has a lower system overhead, because traffic is handled by Linux netfilter without the need switch between userspace and the kernel space.
 This approach is also likely to be more reliable.

 If kube-proxy is running in iptables mode and the first Pod that's selected